Coactive TVUser-centered

 - Anytime a consumer sees an ad, they can

-have access to a companion mini-site or other Web service (often on a
+have access to a companion mini-site or other Web service (preferably on a

 second device) that knows the ad, the offer, and the viewer.